Where to Find Deleted Files in Windows 10: 5 Easy Ways

 Additional OneDrive Tips:

-- Shared files: Deleted shared files go to your OneDrive Recycle Bin and can be restored within 30 days.
+- If you delete files shared with you, they’ll also move to your OneDrive Recycle Bin and can be restored within 30 days.

 WAY 4.
 Restore from Backup